dojo/docs/dijit/Editor.rst

 --------------------

-Of course, the editor can be created programmatically in addition to declaratively, although even when created programatically you need to specify a source DOM node to replace:
+Of course, the editor can be created programmatically in addition to declaratively, although even when created programmatically you need to specify a source DOM node to replace:

 .. cv:: html